anaelisarenault/scientific-calculator/README.md

 A 2016 college project where I developed a simple scientific calculator in HTML, JavaScript and CSS.

 ## How to use
+1. Download all the files.

-Open the index.html file on your browser.
+2. Open the index.html file on your browser.